Alexandre Auffredi

-Front page of the accounting book ("Cartulaire") of Auffredi, showing Alexandre Auffredi taking care of sick people in his hospital, 13th century.
+Front page of the accounting book ("Cartulaire") of Auffredi, showing him taking care of sick people in his hospital, 13th century.

-Alexandre Auffredi (unknown - c.
+Alexandre Auffredi (late 12th century - c.
 1220) was a wealthy bourgeois of La Rochelle in France, who in 1196 sent a fleet of ships to Africa to tap the riches of the continent.
 He went bankrupt and into poverty as he waited for the return of his ships, finally returned seven years later filled with riches.
 As a result of the adventure, Auffredi became extremely rich.
 He devoted the rest of his life to help the poor, and founded the Saint Barthelemy Hospital.
 A central area of La Rochelle was named after him.